Balanced softmax cross-entropy for incremental learning with and without memory: Related work

 However, the limited size of the replay memory results in an unbalanced training set mainly composed of samples from the new classes.
 Several recent works have highlighted this problem and proposed different methods to address it. \cite{Rebuffi_2017_CVPR} introduced iCaRL which relies on a nearest-mean-of-exemplars classifier to tackle the issue. \cite{10.1007/978-3-030-01258-8_15} proposed to use more data augmentation on the training set and to finetune the model on a small balanced dataset after each incremental step.
 This additional balanced finetuning step was then reused in numerous works~\citep{Hou_2019_CVPR,douillard2020podnet}. \cite{wu2019large} and \cite{Hou_2019_CVPR} observed that the classifier part of the neural network is the main reason for the bias of the model towards the new classes.
 Therefore, ~\cite{wu2019large} proposed to learn a two-parameter linear model on a small balanced dataset to correct the bias of the last fully connected layer while \cite{Hou_2019_CVPR} proposed to use cosine normalization on the classifier.
 A recent work~\citep{Ahn_2021_ICCV} also proposed to use oversampling of old classes and to separately compute the softmax probabilities of the new and old classes for the Cross-Entropy loss.

-Nevertheless, storing samples from past classes inside the replay memory may not be possible due to privacy reasons.
-This situation, referred as exemplar-free incremental learning or incremental learning without memory, significantly complicates the initial problem.
-Pioneer works proposed to learn a generative model~\citep{NIPS2017_0efbe980,NEURIPS2018_a57e8915} to generate samples from old classes.
-Recently, \cite{Yu_2020_CVPR} proposed an approach which does not rely on a generative model but which approximates the semantic drift of the embedding space using new data only while \cite{Zhu_2021_CVPR} and \cite{Wu_2021_ICCV} proposed to use self-supervised learning to learn richer representations.
-Concurrently, \cite{Hu_2021_CVPR} proposed a solution which aims to distill the effect of old data without having to store them in the replay memory.
+Nevertheless, storing samples from past classes inside the replay memory may not always be possible due to privacy reasons.
+This situation, referred to as exemplar-free incremental learning or incremental learning without memory, significantly complicates the initial problem.
+Pioneering works proposed to learn a generative model~\citep{NIPS2017_0efbe980,NEURIPS2018_a57e8915} to generate samples from old classes.
+Recently, \cite{Yu_2020_CVPR} proposed an approach that does not rely on a generative model but which approximates the semantic drift of the embedding space using new data only while \cite{Zhu_2021_CVPR} and \cite{Wu_2021_ICCV} proposed to use self-supervised learning to learn richer representations.
+Concurrently, \cite{Hu_2021_CVPR} proposed a solution that aims to distill the effects of old data without having to store them in the replay memory.

-In our work, we propose to use the Balanced Softmax Cross-Entropy loss to address the problem of unbalanced training set for class incremental learning with and without storing sample from past classes in memory.
-Compared to previously presented method, the Balanced Softmax Cross-Entropy loss does not require additional training step or oversampling while reaching similar or higher accuracy on competitive benchmarks.
+In our work, we propose to use the Balanced Softmax Cross-Entropy loss to address the problem of unbalanced training set for class incremental learning with and without storing samples from past classes in memory.
+Compared to previously presented methods, the Balanced Softmax Cross-Entropy loss does not require additional training steps or oversampling while reaching similar or higher accuracy on competitive benchmarks.